Azure/azure-rest-api-specs/specification/botservice/resource-manager/readme.md

   - suppress: R4009
     from: botservice.json
     reason: We don not yet support systemdata
+  - suppress: R4018
+    from: botservice.json
+    reason: We don not yet support systemdata
   - suppress: R3016
     from: botservice.json
     reason: app settings keys are case sensitive